Fellowship of Christian Athletes v. San Jose Unified School District

 FCA clubs welcome all students and believe that everyone should be treated with dignity and respect.
 At Pioneer, school officials even acknowledged that the club “does great things on campus” and is led by “great students.”
 But none of this mattered when district officials determined that the club couldn’t choose leaders who shared its faith.
 Across the district, numerous student groups require both leaders and members to support the purpose of the group.
 Groups like the National Honor Society can exclude students who don’t have a high enough GPA, and sports clubs are allowed to exclude students based on their sex.
 FCA’s request is even more modest.
 All students are welcome to attend FCA meetings.
 The club asks only that those who seek to lead FCA’s ministry affirm the club’s religious beliefs.
 Even so, district officials targeted FCA and labeled the club “discriminatory,” even while allowing numerous other student groups to choose leaders who align with their missions.

 After discussions with the district failed, FCA and its student leaders asked a federal court to order the district to allow it equal access to meet on campus—just like other student clubs.
 As FCA explained, its request is eminently reasonable: all FCA asks is that those students who lead its ministry—directing Bible studies, leading worship, and determining the direction of the club’s ministry—agree with the very beliefs that animate the club’s mission and ministry.
-Federal courts around the country in other Becket cases have agreed such religious leadership standards are fully protected by the First Amendment to the U.S. Constitution.
+On August 29, 2022, the Ninth Circuit Court of Appeals agreed, ruling that FCA students must be treated fairly and equally and that the District could not discriminate against their religious leadership standards under the First Amendment to the U.S. Constitution and the Equal Access Act.